cityofaustin/joplin/README.md

 ./scripts/serve-local.sh
 ```
   - This will get you started with one admin user and no data.
+  - It will automatically run all django migrations.
   - It will start up 3 docker containers: `joplin_app_1` (for running the CMS web server), `joplin_assets_1` (for managing assets), and `joplin_db_1` (for the postgres database).
   - Viewing your docker logs, you can tell that your server is running successfully when you see these listeners:
     <img src="/README/server_success.png" align="middle" height="70" >